aws/aws-connected-device-framework/source/packages/services/assetlibrary/docs/modes.md

 ## Introduction

-The Asset Library is capable of running in one of two modes:  `full` and `lite`.
+The Asset Library is capable of running in one of three modes:  `full`, `enhanced`, and `lite`.

-The `lite` version uses The AWS IoT Device Registry to store all devices and groups data, whereas the `full` version utilizes [AWS Neptune](https://aws.amazon.com/neptune/) to provide more advanced data modelling features.
+The `lite` version uses The AWS IoT Device Registry to store all devices and groups data, whereas the `full` version utilizes [AWS Neptune](https://aws.amazon.com/neptune/) to provide more advanced data modeling features.
+In `enhanced` mode, an OpenSearch cluster is deployed as secondary data store and provides enhanced search functionality.

 The mode is determined via a configuration property at the time of deployment.
 The following describes the differences in functionality between the two modes.